Red-BY/FalcomModCompendium/README.md

 - [Menu Edits](https://steamcommunity.com/app/538680/discussions/0/3115920924819767678/) <br>

-Make the menus more consistent with the ones found in later Cold Steel games. <br>
+Makes the menus more consistent with the ones found in later Cold Steel games. <br>

 <br>